Updated March 2025

 salt and pepper to taste

 Let it cook for about 10 minutes.
-Wash the lentils in a strainer and add them to the pot, stirring every couple minutes to make sure they don’t stick to the bottom of the pot and burn.
-Cook on a low boil/simmer for another 15-20 minutes until the potatoes are tender.
+Wash the lentils in a strainer and add them to the pot.
+Cook on a low boil/simmer for another 15-20 minutes, stirring every couple minutes to make sure the lentils don’t stick to the bottom of the pot.
+Cook until the potatoes are fork tender.
 Add some fresh spinach at the last minute, letting the leaves wilt, and voila!, it’s done.

 Enjoy!